 Matariki celebrations were popular before the arrival of Europeans in New Zealand, and they continued into the 1900s.
-Gradually they dwindled, with one of the last traditional festivals recorded in the 1940s.
-At the beginning of the 21st century Matariki celebrations were revived.
-Their increasing popularity has led some to suggest that Matariki should replace the Queen's birthday as a national holiday.
+Gradually they dwindled, with the last elaborate traditional festivals recorded in the 1940s, although some iwi retained regional knowledge.
+Some new Māori faiths, such as Ringatū, incorporated aspects of traditional Matariki festivities into new customs.

-The revival of Matariki has also played a part in the increasing popularity of the traditional Māori kite (pākau).
-Hekenukumai Busby, an expert in traditional Māori navigation, said that the ancestors of Māori, including the Polynesians of ancient history, welcomed Matariki by flying kites.
+The revival of Matariki also played a part in increasing the popularity of the traditional Māori kites (pākau).
+Hekenukumai Busby, an expert in traditional navigation, said that the ancestors of Māori, including the Polynesians of ancient history, welcomed Matariki by flying kites.

 In 2020, the government announced its intention to establish a public holiday during Matariki that recognised and celebrated te ao Māori (the Māori world), to be held for the first time in 2022.
 A Matariki Advisory Group was set up to advise ministers on when and how the new public holiday should be celebrated.
 The date of the Matariki public holiday will shift each year to align with the Māori lunar calendar.
 It usually be in late June or early July.
 The Advisory Group’s members were drawn from across the country to ensure that the mātauranga (knowledge) of various iwi was represented.